BillLudwig/Zettelkasten/pages/Typescript.md

 			      C = bar(42)   // Opaque computed enum member
 			  }
 			  ```
-		- Typescript supports [[Dev/Typescript/Decorators]] which are pretty cool for wrapping up common functionality.
+		- Typescript supports [[Typescript Decorators]] which are pretty cool for wrapping up common functionality.
 	- ### 4.9 Changes
 	  id:: 63a3a25a-ef21-4da8-a7d1-475b974fea2a
 		- **New** Satisfies Operator